Canon 90D Review

 The 80D already offered in-camera wireless communication, but in the Canon 90D the Wi-Fi radio is now supplemented by a Bluetooth one.
-We don't yet have specifics as to frequencies and so forth.
-This is a pretty common setup these days, though, and typically offers low-speed, low-power communication via Bluetooth to your Android or iOS phone, and then raises a high-speed (but more power-hungry) Wi-Fi connection automatically as needed to transfer your creations to the phone or to control the camera remotely.
+This is a pretty common setup these days, though, and offers low-speed, low-power communication via Bluetooth to your Android or iOS phone, and then raises a high-speed (but more power-hungry) Wi-Fi connection automatically as needed to transfer your creations to the phone or to control the camera remotely.

 As well as its wireless communications options, the EOS 90D also includes both a Micro-B USB connection for USB 2.0 data transfer, and a Type-C HDMI connection for high-definition video output.

 As mentioned previously, images and movies are still stored on a single SD card slot, but it now includes support not just for higher-capacity SDHC and SDXC cards, as well as higher-speed UHS-I types, but also for the significantly faster UHS-II cards, which add a second row of electrical contacts for greater bandwidth.

 Power still comes courtesy of an LP-E6N (or, if you have older cells you want to keep using, an LP-E6) battery pack.
 Battery life looks to be significantly improved, though.
 Where the 80D was CIPA-rated for 960 shots on a charge through the viewfinder, or 300 frames in live view mode, the 90D simply blows this out of the water.
 Canon predicts 1,300 frames through the viewfinder on the same battery pack, or 450 frames when using the LCD monitor.
 That's a one-third improvement through the viewfinder, and a 50% improvement when using live view!